 - 1. City Subdivision Regulations Section 3-060 requires that easements be provided for utilities, drainage, ditch, vehicular, and pedestrian access and that easements be reviewed and approved by the City Engineering Division. - 2.
-Access to utilities is proposed to be provided to the subdivision from the north and south within public access and utility easements and public rights-of-way.
-Preliminary Plat - 3.
+Access to utilities is planned to be provided to the subdivision from the north and south within public access and utility easements and public rights-of-way. - 3.
 All utilities necessary to serve the subdivision, including water, sewer, electrical, phone and power, are planned to be located within public access and utility easements and public rights-of-way.
-Preliminary Plat

-Utility services are available to this subdivision and the subdivision will be in compliance with the Subdivision Regulations if the recommended condition of approval is imposed and met.
+1. City Council determined utility services are available to this subdivision and the subdivision will be in compliance with the Subdivision Regulations if the condition of approval is imposed and met.